 The Massacre at Wounded Knee was the biggest domestic massacre in U.S. history.
 One hundred years later both U.S. houses of congress issued a half-baked apology of sorts: only a voice vote was taken, no-one had to stand up and be counted; no reparation was offered; no shameful, undeserved “Massacre Murder Medals of (dis)Honor” were rescinded.

-The film ZULU starring Stanley Baker and Michael Caine was one of the biggest box-office hits of all time in England.
-It premiered in 1964 and for the next twelve years it remained in constant cinema circulation before making its first appearance on television.
+The film ZULU starring Stanley Baker, Michael Caine and Jack Hawkins was one of the biggest box-office hits of all time in England.
+It ‘premiered’ in 1964 and for the next twelve years it remained in constant cinema circulation before making its first appearance on television.
 It has since become a Bank holiday television perennial, and remains beloved by the British public.
 Some pommies watch it every Christmas, year after year.
+Tell me lies, tell me sweet little lie-ies.

 Count yourself as one of a very tiny privileged minority who’s “in the know”!